uploadcare/file-uploader-examples/examples/vue-uploader/README.md

 compilerOptions.isCustomElement = (tag) => tag.startsWith("uc-")
 ```

-All uc-blocks elements are prefixed with `uc-`.
+All uc-blocks elements are prefixed with `lr-`.

 See more about custom elements in the [Vue documentation](https://vuejs.org/guide/extras/web-components.html#using-custom-elements-in-vue).